 "The Narn attack a Centauri colony, while Raiders attack transport ships.
 And Talia Winters arrives at the station."

-On this day in 1996, The X-Files aired "Syzygy."
+On this day in 1996 (in the U.S.), The X-Files aired "Syzygy."
 Officially, this served as the thirteenth episode in the program's third season, and here's the plot summary as provided by IMDB.com:

 "A rare alignment of the planets gives two homicidal teenage girls dangerous telekinetic powers while simultaneously driving their small town insane with satanic panic.
 Mulder's interest in the local female detective makes Scully jealous."